Peace Ship: Mission to Europe

 The Oscar II set sail from Hoboken, New Jersey, on 4 December 1915, amid an atmosphere that the press later derided as circus-like.
 A crowd of about 15,000 watched the Oscar II depart from the harbor while a band played "I Didn't Raise My Boy to Be a Soldier."

 Just before the ship's departure, a prankster placed a cage containing two squirrels and a sign reading "To the Good Ship Nutty" on the ship's gangplank.
 When the ship departed, a fully dressed man jumped off the pier and attempted to swim after it.
 The harbor police rescued the man, who identified himself as Mr. Zero, explaining that he was "swimming to reach public opinion."

 Infighting among the delegates plagued Oscar II for much of its journey across the Atlantic.
 In particular, they quarrelled over the proper response to send to the media after they received news of Wilson's 7 December address to Congress, which called for considerable increases to the US Army and Navy.
 The majority of delegates signed a resolution that denounced Wilson's policy of military preparedness, but a substantial minority refused to sign the resolution, on the ground that the resolution was unpatriotic.

 After the pro-Wilson minority threatened to abandon the mission upon landing in Europe, the two factions denounced each other.

 An outbreak of influenza spread through the ship about halfway across the Atlantic, resulting in one person dying of pneumonia and many others being afflicted.
 Ford himself fell ill and withdrew to his cabin, avoiding reporters.
 Nevertheless, a group of them barged into his cabin to check on a rumor that he had died.

 The Peace Ship arrived at its first destination, Oslo, Norway, on 18 December, receiving a cool reception from the Norwegians, many of whom supported military preparedness and were skeptical towards the ship and its delegates.
 Ford, still sick with flu, retreated to his room at the Grand Hotel for four days.
 He met the press in his suite in the evening on 21 December, but he spoke little about the Peace Ship and its mission.

 His statement to the press was reported in Aftenposten, an Oslo newspaper, and Dagens Nyheter, a Stockholm morning newspaper, on 22 December.
 (Aftenposten has a digital version and Dagens Nyheter is on record on microfilm at the Swedish National Library in Stockholm.)

 About then, Samuel Marquis convinced Ford to abandon the Peace Ship, on account of Ford's illness and Schwimmer's failure to produce the documents that supposedly proved that the belligerent nations were ready to mediate.

 On 23 December.
-Ford and Marquis slipped out of their hotel, took the train to Bergen and sailed on the steamer Bergensfjord back to the United States on 24 December, arriving in New York 2 January 1916.
+Ford and Marquis slipped out of their hotel, took the train to Bergen and sailed on the steamer Bergensfjord back to the United States on 24 December, arriving in New York on 2 January 1916.